TO ACHIEVE A ‘MAKEOVER’, ETC. ......

 Set aside to dry thoroughly for at least 12 hours, so that the paint has hardened.

-At this stage, refix the clear glazing back into position, and now is the time to ‘populate’ the coach, and, even though there are several manufacturers producing good figurines, I tend to use the unpainted ‘Preiser’ range of seated passengers (that will have been previously painted by myself), as that is the cheapest option plus I can decide on the appropriate colours to suit the appropriate period of travel.
+Now is the time to ‘populate’ the coach, and, even though there are several manufacturers producing good figurines, I tend to use the unpainted ‘Preiser’ range of seated passengers (that will have been previously painted by myself), as that is the cheapest option plus I can decide on the appropriate colours to suit the appropriate period of travel.

 Depending on what figures I have available, I tend to do a ‘dry run’ in finding suitable positions for them, so as to create a reasonable realistic scene.
 Then I use a small amount of ‘Super Glue Gel’ to adhere them in their places.
-As these coaches were used on branch lines, I try to achieve a ‘balance’ between not enough and too many passengers, so that the finished coach looks about right....!
+As these coaches were used on both main and branch lines, I try to achieve a ‘balance’ between not enough and too many passengers, so that the finished interior looks about right....!
 That’s also the reason why each one of these that I work on is unique...!